What to do if a goat eats something toxic

 But he stresses neither of these ‘remedies’ are cures.
 In the case of the brandy, he believes probably it would be better to save that for yourself after you’ve helped your goat.

 In both cases, he believes the recipes are designed to help soothe the stomach, minimising damage to it by re-lining the walls of the gastrointestinal tract.
 During a bout of poisoning, the lining will be stripped, affecting the delicate balance in the goat’s rumen and leaving it open to secondary infections.
 Milk of magnesia or oil provides a protective lining.

 For the recipe that contains tea, it is the tannins in the tea that will be the most active ingredient, helping to bind up the toxins so the animal doesn’t absorb them through the walls of the rumen or intestines.

-Unfortunately the first sign a goat has been poisoned is often finding its dead body.
+Unfortunately, the first sign a goat has been poisoned is often finding its dead body.
 Some plants, like yew (Taxus baccata) are so deadly an animal is often found only a few feet from the tree, with unchewed yew twigs still in its mouth.

-If at this point you choose to use one of the drenches above, only give it in small amounts and be very careful not to force it down – a sick, stressed goat could easily inhale the drench into its lungs.
+If you choose to use one of the drenches above, only give it in small amounts and be very careful not to force it down – a sick, stressed goat could easily inhale the drench into its lungs.
 If a goat is vomiting, make sure it is calm again before trying to get anything down its throat.